opencinemac/occlib-py/zdocs/source/index.rst

 5. Install the Dev Environment
 ------------------------------

-islelib already comes pre-built with all the options and tools needed to write a generic library.
+occlib already comes pre-built with all the options and tools needed to write a generic library.
 To install these tools into a python environment, type: ::

    >>> make install-dev